Davidyz/movescreen/README.md

 # Movescreen
+>This fork is made for Python3.
+At this point, no new project should be using
+>Python2.

 This Python script moves the window with focus on an adjacent monitor.
 It is intendend for window managers lacking this shortcut like XFCE.
 It can also move the mouse cursor.

 ## Usage